Startr/WEB-Sage.Education/src/posts/blog/en/2025-02-21-intro-to-snap-procedural-music-creation-curriculum.md

 10. **Lesson 9: Structuring Your Composition** – Organize your music into sections (intro, chorus, etc.) and balance structure with randomness.
 11. **Lesson 10: Final Project – Generative Music Album** – Build a full generative soundtrack or album using everything you've learned.

-Each lesson builds on the previous one.
-Work through them in order, and by the end you'll be coding music like a pro!

 ## Lesson 0: Introduction to Snap!
 Programming